How to manage your team remotely

 “If your team usually meets once a month or every two weeks, bump that up to at least once a week.
-Two to three times a week is even better.
-Keep them short, but frequency matters.”
+And prioritize that meeting.”

-Weekly one-on-one check-ins with team members allow leaders to track how people are doing.
-Some employees may need support but aren’t comfortable sharing their worries or concerns in a group setting.
+Weekly one-on-one check-ins with team members allow leaders to know how people are doing.
+Some employees may need support but aren’t comfortable sharing their concerns in a group setting.
 Pastrikos says that having regular conversations, even taking a few minutes to talk and connect over non-business-related interests, will help them feel more comfortable to speak up if a problem does come up.

 Shift your expectations

-Because leaders have less direct control over remote teams, Senneville says some entrepreneurs may need to adopt a new management style—one that gives staff more autonomy.
+Because leaders have less direct control over remote teams, Pastrikos says some entrepreneurs may need to adopt a new management style—one that gives staff more autonomy.

-“Trust your team,” he suggests.
+“Trust your team,” he says.
 “Frame what needs to be done and give them the room to come up with their own solutions.
-Be directive where it’s needed—about changes to products or services, for example—but don’t micromanage the execution.
-It will save you many headaches.”
+There's a level of autonomy that has to happen for individuals to be able to work remotely.

 “To help your team work better as a unit, it’s important that everyone understand that while they have their own individual roles, they also have a role in contributing to the team”—even if that team is working from numerous locations.